In This Article

 If you have dry skin, you probably know that shea butter is one of the top moisturizing ingredients to use.
-That's one reason why shea (pronounced shay) butter is frequently used in skin and hair care products.
-As an ingredient for skincare, especially in its natural and pure form, it has multiple benefits from reducing premature facial lines and wrinkles to soothing skin conditions like eczema.
+But that's just one reason why shea (pronounced shay) is frequently used in skin and hair care products.
+As an ingredient for skincare, especially in its natural and pure form, it actually has multiple benefits—from reducing premature facial lines and wrinkles, to soothing skin conditions like eczema.
+We consulted experts Dr. Y. Claire Chang, a board-certified cosmetic dermatologist at Union Square Laser Dermatology in Manhattan, New York; Alicia Zalka, M.D. and Founder of Surface Deep; and Dr. Michelle Wong, Science Educator and Content Creator behind LabMuffin for a full picture on the ingredient.
 Below you'll find more information on shea butter's many benefits, as well as several homemade beauty recipes you can make using the miracle ingredient.

 Moisturizing Shea Butter Balm